nfsbhom-cmyk/nfsbhom-cmyk/README.md

 * Performed exploratory data analysis on retail sales dataset
 * Built interactive dashboards to visualize sales, profit, and regional performance
 * Identified underperforming categories and profit leakage areas
-* Used Excel and Power BI for reporting and visualization
+* Used IBM cognos for reporting and visualization

 ---